parsli-pay/zoid/README.md

 ----

+This fork is a style change from vanilla Zoid.
+It allows the zoid component being rendered to fill the entire screen i.e. creating the effect of a modal for the purpose of a third party to allow Parsli login on their site

 A cross-domain component toolkit, supporting:

 - Render an iframe or popup on a different domain, and pass down props, including objects and functions